Fellow Emerita

 MA DPhil Oxon

-• I am also Professor of French in the Faculty of Modern and Medieval Languages, with specialisations in early modern French and translation.
+• I am Professor of French in the Faculty of Modern and Medieval Languages, with specialisations in early modern French and translation.
+I hold a Leverhulme Emeritus Fellowship for 2024-26 for the monograph I am writing on 'Women & Translation in Early Modern France'.

-• One area of my research involves the Knowledge Exchange project ‘Birth Through History’.
+• One area of my research involved the Knowledge Exchange project ‘Birth Through History’.

 • I studied at Oxford for my BA and my DPhil, and then held a number of academic posts in other universities in France and the UK before coming to Trinity as Senior Tutor in 2009.
-Since 2021 I am Tutor for Graduates.
+Since 2024 I am a Fellow Emerita of the College.

 Valerie Worth